How Not to Act Like a Foreigner in Chinese Business: Advanced Vocab and Cultural Tips

 面子 (miàn zi), literally meaning “face,” is an individual’s image or prestige.
 Miàn zi and guān xì are closely related.
 You can give “face” to someone by complimenting them and making it seem as if you trust them and have respect for them.
 You can make somebody lose face by criticizing them in public.
 Losing face is considered a minor tragedy in China, so be mindful of how your actions and statements could affect how someone is perceived by their colleagues.

 Keep your cool at all times—nothing is going to make you lose your own face faster than becoming a stereotypical shouting 老外 (lǎo wài) — foreigner!

 Anxious about fitting in or making a good impression?
 As we’ll discuss below, mistakes are okay and there are several ways you can apologize and move past them.
 But to boost your confidence, FluentU is an incredible tool.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 There are interactive captions, multimedia flashcards, exercises and full transcripts to help you actively improve your Chinese while absorbing the culture and language use of real native speakers.
-For example, you can watch this day-in-the-life of a young Chinese entrepreneur or get the Chinese perspective on top qualities for a business executive.
+For example, you can watch this day-in-the-life of a young Chinese entrepreneur.

 Plus, there are tons of other fun, real-world Chinese videos like movie trailers, music videos, inspiring talks and more, so you can stay up-to-speed on local pop culture and contemporary speech.
 Immerse yourself in the full video library for free with a FluentU trial.